stolenzc/office/README.md

 1. change directory to `server`
 2. copy `config_example.json` to `config.json`, and edit it by yourself.
 3. using `go run server.go` to start server.
+4. you also can using `make start-server` to start server instead step 3.

 client side:

+1. make sure you have installed go and python
+2. create a python virtual environment using `python -m venv .venv`
-1. change directory to `client`
+3. change directory to `client`
-2. using `go run client.go` to start client in your mac.
+4. using `go run client.go` to start client in your mac.
+5. you also can using `make start-client` to start client instead step 4.

 ## Why this?

-Client is a local script running in your working device.
-It will send a request to server every 5 second.
-If you leave, make your device sleep and disconnect from the network. so update status can't sending successfully.
+`client/screen_lock.py` script can check macos screen status, if users macos is never locked.
+It means user are working now on mac.
+If it locked or disconnect network, it means user is offline.

 ## Thanks